 Many studio apartment dwellers have Murphy beds or pull out sofas.
 This is OK, just make sure you include putting away the bed each morning as part of your daily morning ritual.

 Also, it’s best if you can visually separate the sleep area from any work area.
 If you’re in bed and see your work area, it can affect your ability to rest.
-If possible, also try to separate the living area as well, because seeing your bed can cause drowsiness and a sleepy attitude towards all aspects of your public life.
+If possible, also try to separate the living area as well, because seeing your bed can cause a sleepy attitude towards all aspects of your public life.

 In a small home, a dedicated dining area is often neglected.
-In feng shui, the dining table represents friendships as well as your health.
+In feng shui, the dining table represents friendships as well as your wellbeing.
 If there’s no dining space, you may end up eating on your bed, or at your desk, or in front of the TV.
 We can all agree those are probably not the best places to eat.
 When you carve out a nice space to dine, you can practice mindful eating and also perhaps invite a friend to join you.

 If there’s no room, do your best and set up a nice area for yourself when you do have a meal.
 Turn off the TV, find a beautiful placemat, dish, cutlery, and even a flower, so you can prepare yourself a beautiful place setting for your meal.